thomashirtz/mosaic/README.md

 ## How the Algorithm Works

-The GQM technique utilizes a step-by-step process to decompose 2D binary images into rectangular blocks.
+The GDM technique utilizes a step-by-step process to decompose 2D binary images into rectangular blocks.
 Here's a breakdown of how the algorithm operates:

 **Step 1: Identifying Object Level Intervals**
-- For each line `y` in the image, the algorithm identifies intervals of contiguous foreground pixels, referred to as "object level intervals."
+For each line `y` in the image, the algorithm identifies intervals of contiguous foreground pixels, referred to as "object level intervals."

 **Step 2: Comparing Intervals with Previous Blocks**
-- The algorithm then compares these intervals to existing blocks that were identified up to the previous line (`y - 1`).
+The algorithm then compares these intervals to existing blocks that were identified up to the previous line (`y - 1`).
 This step determines if an interval is part of an existing block or if it marks the start of a new block.

 **Step 3: Initiating New Blocks**
-- If an interval does not align with any existing block, it signifies the start of a new block.
+If an interval does not align with any existing block, it signifies the start of a new block.
 This new block is initialized based on the interval's position.

 **Step 4: Extending Existing Blocks**
-- When an interval matches with an existing block, the algorithm extends the block to include the new interval, marking the block's end at line `y`.
+When an interval matches with an existing block, the algorithm extends the block to include the new interval, marking the block's end at line `y`.

 This iterative process allows this algorithm to efficiently group contiguous foreground regions into rectangular blocks, optimizing both the speed and accuracy of binary image decomposition.